wazo-platform/wazo-platform.org/content/uc-doc/administration/provisioning/basic_configuration.md

 You can then power on your devices on your LAN.
-For example, after you power on an Aastra 6731i and give it the time to boot and maybe upgrade its firmware, you should then see the phone having its first line configured as \'autoprov\', and if you `GET /devices`, you should see that your Wazo now knows about your 6731i with `status: not_configured`
+For example, after you power on an Aastra 6731i and give it the time to boot and maybe upgrade its firmware, you should then see the phone having its first line configured as 'autoprov', and if you `GET /devices`, you should see that your Wazo now knows about your 6731i with `status: not_configured`

 You can then dial from your Aastra 6731i the provisioning code associated to a line of one of your user.
 You will hear a prompt thanking you and your device should then reboot in the next few seconds.
 Once the device has rebooted, it will then be properly configured for your user to use it.
-And also, if you `GET /devices`, you\'ll see the device with with `status: configured`
+And also, if you `GET /devices`, you'll see the device with with `status: configured`

 Resetting a Device